makyo/writing/content/work/sawtooth/what-defines-us/index.md

 -----

 I know, honey.
 I don't want to sound like a broken record, but I know it's not easy stuff.
-When things have broken down this completely, there is no outcome of this that is going to feel fair, but you love your children.
+When things have broken down this completely, there is no outcome of this that is going to feel fair.
+Still, you love your children.
 It's plain to me, and I hope it's plain to Leila and any judge in the matter.
 You won't have them taken away from you.
 Just make sure you stay in their lives.
 Make sure you do what you can to help them *want* to stay in yours, too.
 (Not saying buy their affection, just show your love and appreciate (visibly) the love they show you.)

 LYF